The Cataracs: Singer-Vine's departure

-2012–14: Final years and Hollowell-Dhar's transition into KSHMR
+2012–14: Hiatus and Hollowell-Dhar's transition into KSHMR

 In late 2012, Hollowell-Dhar, continuing under the name The Cataracs, released songs produced by himself and collaborating with artists such as Martin Solveig, Trevor Simpson, and Borgeous.
 He primarily focused on his EDM output, while still occasionally doing vocals in songs like "Big Dipper" featuring Luciana, "Ready For The Weekend" featuring Icona Pop, and "Alcohol (Remix)" featuring Sky Blu of LMFAO.

 Early in 2013, The Cataracs released two music videos on Vevo: "Alcohol (Remix)" featuring Sky Blu, and "Missed U 2" featuring Petros.
 The latter was the first Cataracs video not to have vocals by Hollowell-Dhar.
 Also in 2013, The Cataracs collaborated with Martin Solveig on "Hey Now", and produced the song "Slow Down" for Selena Gomez's debut album Stars Dance.

 In 2014, Hollowell-Dhar began releasing music under the name Kshmr, beginning with the song "Megalodon", though he did not reveal his real identity until the following year.

+2025-present: Reunion

+In late 2024, The Cataracs generated significant anticipation among their fanbase by hinting at a potential reunion through their official Twitter account.
+These teasers also suggested the possibility of a collaboration with DEV, their frequent collaborator and featured vocalist on several of their most notable tracks.

+On February 4, 2025, The Cataracs formally announced their reunion, confirming their return to the music industry.
+The announcement was followed on February 5, 2025, by a teaser for an upcoming new song, signaling the beginning of a new chapter for the duo.
+On February 21, they released their first single in 14 years titled "Make Ya Body Whistle", to a generally positive reception from fans, many of whom attributed the track as part of the "recession pop" trend of the 2020s.